-According to hindu scriptures, it is believed that the Jyotirlinga at Somnath was worshiped by moon. hence the name Somnath as Som refers to moon.
+According to Hindu scriptures, it is believed that the Jyotirlinga at Somnath was worshipped by the moon. hence the name Somnath as Som refers to the moon.

-The temple is situated right next to the sea and there are beautiful seating arrangements made inside the campus to enjoy beauty of seashore right from inside the temple area.
-Also, because of its vicinity to the sea, the temple bells and drums during aarti(collective prayers with music & songs) time get a mix of seawaves as a natural music instrument, which makes it quiet a spiritual experience.
+The temple is situated right next to the sea and there are beautiful seating arrangements made inside the campus to enjoy the beauty of seashore right from inside the temple area.
+Also, because of its vicinity to the sea, the temple bells and drums during aarti(collective prayers with music & songs) time get a mix of sea waves as a natural musical instrument, which makes it quite a spiritual experience.

 There is an arrow pillar inside the temple, near the wall that faces directly to the sea.
 This arrow marks the place such that there is no land in a straight line between Somnath seashore until Antarctica.

 There are plenty of places to stay near the temple other then temple trust’s facilities.
 Most of which can be booked online.
-Nearest and best that i found was Sagar Darshan Guest house, It is sea facing, has good food court and is managed by Dhirubhai Ambani trust, so is much better maintained than most of other facilities.
+Nearest and best that I found was Sagar Darshan Guesthouse, It is sea facing, has a good food court and is managed by Dhirubhai Ambani trust, so is much better maintained than most of the other facilities.

-Approx. one km from the temple you can find Triveni sangam, which is the meeting place of three rivers Hiranya, Kapila and Saraswati (now extinct) to the Arabian Sea.
-However, due to ongoing projects of Government to develop the facilities, The meeting place of the rivers is not worth seeing anymore.
-A few meters ahead of triveni sangam is the campus where Geeta Mandir and Neej Dham are situated.
-NeejDham is considered to be the exact place where lord Krishna took his last breadth.
+Approx. one km from the temple you can find Triveni Sangam, which is the meeting place of three rivers Hiranya, Kapila and Saraswati (now extinct) to the Arabian Sea.
+However, due to ongoing projects of the Government to develop the facilities, The meeting place of the rivers is not worth seeing anymore.
+A few meters ahead of Triveni Sangam is the campus where Geeta Mandir and Neej Dham are situated.
+NeejDham is considered to be the exact place where Lord Krishna took his last breadth.

 Somnath is well connected by road with Rajkot and Ahmedabad.
 Nearest airports are Rajkot and Diu.
 The nearest railway station is Veraval.
 There is a daily train to Somnath from Ahmedabad that reaches Veral early morning and leaves from Somnath to Ahmedabad in the evening.
 So if you are planning a one day outing, it is the best way to go to Somnath.